Centres régionaux opérationnels de surveillance et de sauvetage: Tools

 Speedboats and all-weather canoes from the Société Nationale de Sauvetage en Mer (National at Sea Rescue Society, SNSM) contribute to more than 40 percent of search-and-rescue operations.
 Community firefighters and lifeguards can be used, as well as other ships or yachts.
-When a sea operation requires medical assistance, CROSS relies on the Centre de Consultation Medicale Maritime de Toulouse (CCMM) and the Service d'Assistance Medicale Universitaire (SAMU and SMUR).
+When a sea operation requires medical assistance, CROSS relies on the Centre de Consultation Médicale Maritime de Toulouse (CCMM) and the Service d'Assistance Médicale Urgente (SAMU and SMUR).

 Radio communications

 CROSS has a communications network consisting of 70 shore radio sites and AIS antennas and four radar stations on the Channel to survey maritime navigation.
 Four satellite networks are used: